Accounting: Configuration: Expenses

 Sale Order: If being invoiced back to a client, select the customer's sale order.
 If not being invoiced back to a client, leave empty.

 Currency: The currency used for this expense

 Analytic Account: If needed (e.g. to bill to a project like potentially large trips or marketing initiatives), or potentially an Analytic Account that is related to the Sale Order chosen earlier.

-If Paid By was set to Company, there will be no further action until the charge hits a card or bank, at which point it will be reconciled.
-This expense will be marked as Paid as well as show a green PAID banner in the top right corner.
+If Payment By was Company, there will be no further action until the charge hits a card or bank, at which point it will be reconciled.

 Re-Invoicing to Clients